-Although it comes equipped with the latest in Linux desktop environments, Ubuntu is very much a server operating system and, as such, the majority of Ubuntu deployments will either be to remote physical servers or as cloud-based virtual machine instances.
-Invariably, these systems run without a keyboard, mouse or monitor, with direct access only available via the commandprompt over a network connection.
+Although equipped with the latest Linux desktop environment, Ubuntu is very much a server operating system.
+As such, most Ubuntu deployments will be to remote physical servers or as cloud-based virtual machine instances.
+Invariably, these systems run without a keyboard, mouse, or monitor, with direct access only available via the command prompt over a network connection.
 This presents a challenge in terms of administering the system from remote locations.
-While much can certainly be achieved via remote access to the command-line and desktop environments, this is far from a consistent and cohesive solution to the administrative and monitoring tasks that need to be performed on a daily basis on an enterprise level operating system such as Ubuntu.
+While much can certainly be achieved via remote access to the command line and desktop environments, there needs to be a consistent and cohesive solution to the administrative and monitoring tasks that must be performed daily on an enterprise-level operating system such as Ubuntu.

-This issue has been addressed with the introduction of the Cockpit web-based administration interface.
+The Cockpit web-based administration interface provides this functionality.
 This chapter will explain how to install, configure and access the Cockpit interface while also providing an overview of the key features of Cockpit, many of which will be covered in greater detail in later chapters.

-Behind the scenes, Cockpit uses the same tools to perform tasks as would normally be used when working at the command-line, and updates automatically to reflect changes occurring elsewhere on the system.
-This allows Cockpit to be used in conjunction with other administration tools and techniques without the risk of one approach overriding another.
+Behind the scenes, Cockpit uses the same tools to perform tasks typically used when working at the command line and updates automatically to reflect changes occurring elsewhere on the system.
+This allows Cockpit to be used with other administration tools and techniques without the risk of one approach overriding another.
 Cockpit can also be configured to access more than one server, allowing multiple servers to be administered and monitored simultaneously through a single browser session.

 Cockpit’s modular design also allows many features to be embedded into other web-based applications.